Robert W. Baird slashes price target on BlackBerry Limited [BB] – find out why.

-BlackBerry Limited [NYSE: BB] traded at a low on 02/21/23, posting a -6.02 loss after which it closed the day’ session at $3.90.
-The company report on February 13, 2023 that Chongqing Yazaki Selects BlackBerry to Power Digital LCD Cluster for the Chinese Market.
+BlackBerry Limited [NYSE: BB] traded at a high on 02/27/23, posting a 2.11 gain after which it closed the day’ session at $3.88.
+The company report on February 23, 2023 that BlackBerry SecuSUITE Awarded Updated NIAP/Common Criteria and CSfC Certification for Secure Communication Amidst Rise of ‘Balloon-Based’ Nation-State Spying Efforts.

 Will You Miss Out On This Growth Stock Boom?